Waterfalls Cairns take the ultimate freshwater shower

 The pool formed below is perfectly safe for swimming unless you are the daring sort who prefers to swim behind the rushing waters.

 This is an excellent place to take spectacular photographs.

 Third on the circuit is the very popular Ellinjaa Falls.

 They thunder over a series of lava columns and rush to the bottom forming pools that, unfortunately, are not recommended for swimming.

-But, this particular cascade does afford another photo opportunity via a platform strategically situated for its glorious view.
+But, this cascade does afford another photo opportunity via a platform strategically situated for its glorious view.

 Pepina is probably one of the less well-known waterfalls on the circuit but not lacking in beauty.

-It is only a short hike to the bottom, and if you’re willing to get wet, then you can trek through the stream to get right in front of them.
+It is only a short hike to the bottom, and if you’re willing to get wet, you can trek through the stream to get right in front of them.

 It’s an incredible finale to the Waterfall Circuit of the Atherton Tablelands.

 Here you’ll find a restaurant, cabins and campgrounds to get nourishment and rest to prepare for another full day of incredible site-seeing in the Cairns Highlands.